jpsca/authcode/examples/twitter_or_facebook/README.md

 # Signing in using Twitter or Facebook

-This is an example on how you use AuthCode when the signing in is made via OAuth instead of the standard login/password views.
+This is an example on how you use Authcode when the signing in is made via OAuth instead of the standard login/password views.

 For the OAuth part I'm using the [flask_oauth](http://pythonhosted.org/Flask-OAuth/) library, but the principles are the same for any other OAuth library you might use.